Thanaporn-sk/MicroGreens/project_detail.md

 -   `createHarvest`: Record harvest yield (Weight, Trays, Bags) for a lot.
     -   Auto-updates Lot Status to 'HARVESTING' or 'COMPLETED'.
     -   Auto-increments stock of the harvested product.
+-   `editHarvest`: Update harvest details (product, weight, trays, date).
+    -   Reverts old stock changes and applies new ones atomically.
 -   `deleteHarvest`: Remove a harvest record (reverts/decrements product stock).
+    -   Auto-reverts Lot Status to 'PLANTED' if the last harvest is deleted.

+### Operations (Lots Events & Images)
+-   `addLotEvent`: Add a timeline event to a planting lot (Title, Description, Date).
+-   `addLotImage`: Upload and attach an image to a lot, optionally linked to a specific event.

 ### Sales
 -   `createSale`: Record a sale to a customer.